 These brownies have enough butter, sugar, and chocolate in them that they don’t really taste like kale.
 But they are dense, fudgy, and super-moist, which is probably due at least in part to the kale that’s in there.
 Bonus: There are no green pieces to scare off small children.

 If you’re into hiding veggies from kids (we’re not really), these might be a good way to pass off some greens without them knowing.
 But if you are honest with everyone, you might just give your family a new appreciation for the versatility of greens and veggies’ potential role in desserts.
-If you need any proof, ask these four boys who all went after the brownies when they saw them sitting on the kitchen table:
+If you need any proof, ask these boys who went straight for the brownies when they saw them sitting on the kitchen table:

 - 1 large bunch kale